Eomys/pyleecan-doc/Tests_Turorials/how.to.use.pytest.md

     assert multiply(3, 3) == 9            #True
 ```

-When you want to test a simple method without a class, you can just write your test function like above.
+To test a simple method without a class, it is possible to write the test function like above.
 Please notice that with pytest, a test is a function located in file starting with “test_” or ending with “test”.
 Test function name has to begin with “test” in Pyleecan.

 Sometimes, It'll be necessary to create a test class to make files cleaner or because it can't work without it.
 Here is how to do :